 Results in a site that actively works to increase your profile and sale/lead generation.

 At the heart of

-Search engine optimization is important for your content marketing funnel strategy and implementation.
+Search engine optimization is important for your buyer’s journey funnel strategy and implementation.
 This is because SEO allows you to align your content efforts with competitive terms and search queries.
 In turn, this will improve how effective your lead generation funnel can be overall.

 Before you dive into the content marketing funnel